internetstandards/Internet.nl/docker/it/targetbase/ca-ocsp/README.txt

 In order to host an OCSP server, an OCSP signing certificate has to be generated.
 Run following 2 commands.

-openssl req -new -nodes -out ocspSigning.csr -keyout ocspSigning.key openssl ca -keyfile rootCA.key -cert rootCA.crt -in ocspSigning.csr -out ocspSigning.crt -config validation.cnf
+openssl req -new -nodes -out ocspSigning.csr -keyout ocspSigning.key -config validation.cnf -extensions v3_OCSP
+openssl ca -keyfile rootCA.key -cert rootCA.crt -in ocspSigning.csr -out ocspSigning.crt -config validation.cnf -extensions v3_OCSP

 2. Start OCSP Server.
 Switch to a new terminal and run,